 The evident shift of attitude regarding international bribery is good news to US companies who have complained that, in the past, European and Asian competitors have had an unfair advantage not having to comply with similar legislation.
 They have had to compete with companies from countries that not only permit overseas bribes, but also encourage them by offering tax deductions for the payments.

 It is incomprehensible to American executives that a company could pay a bribe to a foreign public official and then take an income tax deduction for the payment.
 The US FCPA has specific provisions prohibiting tax deductibility of such payments.
 There is an international effort to encourage the adoption of legislation eliminating this practice.

 Know your friends well, and know your enemies intimately.
 Transparency International publishes a Corruption Perceptions Index (CPI), which ranks countries by the level of corruption that is perceived to exist among public officials and politicians.
 The CPI reflects the perception of business people, academics and country analysts.
 The 2001 Corruption Perception Index is a composite index which draws on 14 surveys from 7 independent institutions.
 A CPI score of 0 represents the perception that there is high corruption in the country and 10 represents negligible levels.

 The 2001 CPI ranks 91 countries.
 Some of the richest countries in the world scored 9 or higher, indicating very low levels of perceived corruption.
 But 55 countries — many of which are among the world’s poorest — scored less than 5, suggesting high levels of perceived corruption in government and public administration.
-The full 2001 CPI and additional information about Transparency International is available on the internet at www.transparency.org/documents/cpi/2001/cpi2001.html
+The updated 2014 CPI and additional information about Transparency International is available here.